 Oklahoma City, OK 73154-0475

-You have a few options available to you if you’re not getting anywhere with your servicer.
+You have a few options available to you if you’re not getting anywhere with your student loan servicer.

 If the Ombudsman group doesn’t adequately address your concerns for some reason, then you can submit a complaint to the Consumer Financial Protection Bureau.
 They will route your complaint to your servicer to prompt a faster resolution.

-It’s important to note that both groups will ask if you’ve contacted your student loan servicer to work out your issue.
+It’s important to note that both groups will ask if you’ve contacted your student loan servicer to work out your issue directly.
 Therefore, make sure you’ve done everything you can with your servicer before moving forward.

-No. In fact, your student loan servicer can help you accomplish all of these things for free.
+It's important to know that you never have to pay a fee to change your payment plan or consolidate your federal student loans.
+Your student loan servicer can help you accomplish all of these things for free.
 Contact your loan servicer directly.

 Federal student loans may sometimes be transferred to new servicers.
 If that happens, look for a welcome letter or email from your new servicer.
 You may or may not receive notification from your previous servicer.